Whitewater kayaking: History

-Off to an adventure with boat, gear, clothes and food to last for weeks.
+Paddlers with boat, gear, clothes and food.

 Paddling on rivers, lakes and oceans is as old as the Stone Age.
 The raft, the catamaran, the canoe and the kayak evolved depending on the needs and environment of the indigenous peoples in different parts of the world.
 The modern day kayak most likely originated about 8,000 years ago along the Siberian coast line by the Yupik and then transformed from the open canoe, via the Aleut and Inuit, into an enclosed kayak.
 The first boats made were hard to sink because they contained inflated seal bladders, which made them ideal for navigating whitewater.

 The Greek, Herodotus, 484-425 BC, wrote in his travel diaries about boats with which merchandise was brought from Armenia to Babylon.
 The boats were made of a wooden framework that was covered with animal skins.
 Mules hauled the precious skins back to Armenia.